angarsky/diveintopython/learn/file_handling/directories.md

 In this approach, we first `import` the `os` module to access the file path and directory information.
 Next, we add the parent directory to the system `path` using `sys.path.append`.
 Finally, we can `import` the required module or function from the parent directory using the `from` keyword.

-By using these methods, you can easily `import` modules from a parent directory in Python and streamline your project's organization.
+By using these methods, you can easily `import` modules from a parent directory and streamline your project's organization.

 ## Check if Directory Exists

-To check if a directory exists in Python, you can use the `os.path.exists()` function.
+To check if a directory exists, you can use the `os.path.exists()` function.
 If the directory exists, it will return `True`, otherwise it will return `False`.

 ```python
 import os